Baron-von-Riedesel/Jemm/Readme.txt

     Qemu, VMware, VirtualPC, Bochs, VirtualBox

-   However, it might be necessary to set options NOINVLPG and/or NOVME.
+   However, it might be necessary to set option NOINVLPG.

  þ Some DOS programs will not work if EMS is enabled without a page frame.